MikeAxtell/ShortStack/README.md

 You will now have 3 `.fastq` files of raw (untrimmed) sRNA-seq reads.
 These data are derived from Col-0 *Arabidopsis thaliana* immature inflorescence tissues (see Wang et al. 2017 <https://doi.org/10.1111/tpj.13463>)

 #### Alternative using SRA run browser
 Sometimes sra-tools is a pain to use.
-You can use the web interface at <https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&display=metadata> to grab the example data, searching by SRR accession number.
+Alternatively, you can use the web interface at <https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&display=metadata> to grab the example data, searching by SRR accession number, and downloading FASTQ.

 ### Known miRNAs
 To get a list of known miRNAs, we will use all [miRBase](https://www.mirbase.org) annotated mature miRNAs from miRBase.
 First, download the `mature.fa` file from miRBase at <https://mirbase.org/download/>.
 Then filter it to get only the `ath` ones (*e.g.* the ones from *A. thaliana*).